prashant-kikani/prashant-kikani.github.io/_posts/2021-9-4-capitalism.markdown

 Characteristics of capitalism include capital accumulation, competitive markets, and a price system.
 It allows people to become owners of massive trillion-dollar juggernaut businesses and have a net worth of hundreds of billions of dollars.

-Capitalism provides economic incentives to people to out-invent & out-earn others to make their capitalistic dreams come true.
+Capitalism provides economic incentives to people to out-invent & out-earn others to make their <a href="https://prashantkikani.com/blog/freedom" target="_blank">capitalistic dreams</a> come true.

 Entrepreneurs and businessmen have great economic incentives to strive to make their products better and to serve their customers.
 And no, making a lot of <a href="https://prashantkikani.com/blog/money" target="_blank">money</a> is certainly not their prime motive while building a great product, but it can be one of them.
 Who doesn't like to get paid for their blood, sweat & tears that they poured into their companies?